Introduction to Graph Neural Networks for Machine Learning Engineers: Experiments

+The theory in Section~\ref{sect:gnn_encoder} indicates that more flexible models should do better on low homophily graphs and the more rigid ones should outperform on high homophily graphs.
+This is illustrated in Table~\ref{tab:deepsnap_scores_basic}, which provides node classification accuracy scores for each model under each training condition.

+The models GCN and GATv2 both use sum-based neighbor aggregation (summing over the neighbors and the node itself) as in Equation~\eqref{eq:gnn_form}.
+The difference is that GCN uses fixed, degree-normalized weights, whereas GATv2 uses feature-adaptive attention weights.
+In our experiments on low homophily graphs, GATv2 outperforms GCN, consistent with attention down-weighting uninformative neighbors.
+GraphSAGE aggregates neighbors but concatenates the neighbor summary with the node's own features before applying the transformation $\phi$ (see Equation~(\ref{eq:gcn_form}) and Table~\ref{tab:aggregation_function_examples}).
+Concatenation creates a separate self channel in $\phi$ that reduces reliance on potentially conflicting neighbor messages on low homophily graphs.
+Accordingly, we observe GraphSAGE outperforming GATv2 in that regime.
+On high homophily graphs, where neighbor information aligns with labels and smoothing is beneficial, GCN (and GATv2) surpass GraphSAGE, with GCN performing best in our runs.

+Finally, the advantage of GNNs over an MLP is most pronounced on high homophily datasets with scarce labels, because they can use edges to share information that MLP ignores.
+Deepwalk, which captures structural proximity only, performs comparably to GNNs on high homophily graphs but degrades on low homophily ones.

 At first sight, it seems odd that MLP, which does not use edge information, tends to do better on high homophily graphs than low homophily ones.
-This is a reflection that the SNR values of the datasets are largely correlated with their homophily values.
-The only exceptions are the Cornell and Wisconsin datasets, which have low homophily and high SNR.
-The unusually small size of these dataset hurts the accuracy of MLP despite the their high SNR values.

-The tendency to have low SNR of node features in low homophily datasets presents an additional challenge when working with these data sets.
-However, the literature largely focuses on creating GNNs that effectively handle edge complexity (\emph{i.e.}\ low homphily) while not mentioning that the node features of these datasets are often poorly separated between classes as well.
+However, our low homophily datasets are also harder in several other ways.
+Cornell and Wisconsin are much smaller, so the MLP sees far fewer labeled examples.
+Actor and Squirrel have low SNR, making their node attributes difficult to learn from.
+Finally, Chameleon, Crocodile, and Squirrel have relatively large feature dimensions, which further complicates learning in the low-label regime.
+Specifically, define the relative attribute dimension for a dataset compared to the high homophily datasets by